 There are multiple options for undercutting jambs.
 Commercial power jamb saws are available that will provide very accurate, clean cuts.
 Hand jamb saws are also available and typically cost less than $30.
 You can also use a reciprocating saw as we did.
 When cutting jambs or trim use a scrap piece of the hardwood flooring as a guide to provide proper cut heights.

 You may want to add additional height for expansion depending on your climate, home conditions and the product you are using.
-This project was completed in Central Minnesota using engineered hardwood flooring and I did not add additional expansion height (aside from the saw kerf height).
+This project was completed in Central Minnesota using engineered hardwood flooring and I did not add additional expansion height (aside from the saw kerf height)

-- Consider flooring layout and plan
+- Consider and plan flooring layout and orientation.

 For my project, I removed all of the flooring from their boxes and spread the boards out for inspection.
 With the flooring out and visible, I was able to see all of the boards and make decisions regarding color grouping, specific board placements (tighter grain boards in higher traffic areas) and decide how to best use the material I had.